Motivation. This is the driving force in any good story. The protagonist has to be motivated to do the THING.

-So character themselves, do not have to fully understand why they do things.
+So character themselves do not have to fully understand why they do things.
 We real life people do that all the time.
-We do something, not always fully understanding why we did it.
-It’s not because we didn’t have motivation, it’s just that we didn’t understand it.
+We do something and don’t always fully understand why we did it.
+It’s not because we don’t have motivation, it’s just that we don’t understand our motivation.

-If a character comes in and says “my motivation to do the THING is to avenge my dead daughter” and that’s it.
+A character comes in and says, “My motivation to do the THING is to avenge my dead daughter.”
 Nothing more.
 You know what that feels like?
 Contrived and fake.

 2: He has anger management issues.